livewire/docs/source/docs/quickstart.blade.md

 ## View it in the browser {#view-in-browser-finally}

 Now reload the page in the browser, you should see the `counter` component rendered.
 If you click the "+" or "-" button, the page should automatically update without a page reload.
-Magic.
+Magic 🧙‍♂.️